DenizK00/DeepNeuroBoun/README.md

 - **User-friendly GUI**: The DeepNeuroBoun GUI offers an intuitive interface for researchers to interact with the analysis tools effortlessly.

-- **Automated Analysis**: The project implements state-of-the-art algorithms to automatically analyze rodent behavior data, reducing the need for manual intervention.
+- **Automated Analysis**: The project implements state-of-the-art **DeepLabCut** algorithms to automatically analyze rodent behavior data, reducing the need for manual intervention.

 - **Data Visualization**: Visualize and explore behavioral data through interactive graphs and plots, aiding in the understanding of experimental outcomes.